-This salt and pepper rib eye steak recipe, made with bone-in-ribeye, salt, and pepper on the grill or the stovetop, shows you the perfect technique for grilling.
-Carnivores rejoice!
+This salt and pepper rib eye steak recipe, made with bone-in-rib eye, salt, and pepper either on the grill or stovetop, provides a foolproof technique for perfectly cooked steak.

 Salt and Pepper Rib Eye Steak